KannonZenetism/zenetism-field-physics/structural-physics/spx/temporal-experience-across-the-hypostatic-lattice.md

 #### 👁️‍🗨️ Mortus — Inverse Deep Mind: Temporal Distortion

 👁️‍🗨️ Mortus inverts the recognition that Noeüs provides.
-Its temporal character is **misrecognition** — perceiving false pattern-completions, sensing trajectories that don't exist, or failing to see the trajectory that does.
+Its temporal character is **misrecognition** — perceiving spurious pattern-completions, sensing trajectories that don't exist, or failing to see the trajectory that does.
 The Proleptic Echo becomes a Proleptic Hallucination: the being "knows where this is going" but is consistently wrong, because the pattern-reading faculty is inverted.

 **Dimensional Engagement:**